|Celebrate Ada Lovelace Day|

 Today is Ada Lovelace Day and events which aim to raise the profile of women in science, technology, engineering and maths are taking place around the world.

 Ada Lovelace was chosen to be the symbol of this effort to inspire women to emulate female role models but the choice of date isn't related to any events in Ada's life.
-The first Ada Lovelace Day was held on March 24th 2009 and since then October has been the choice.
+The first Ada Lovelace Day was held on March 24th 2009 and since then the second Tuesday in October has been the choice.

 The ideas behind the day presented in this video which appeals for funds:

 The main events associated with this years Ada Lovelace Day are in the UK, where this idea originated.
 However, the Finding Ada website, which is responsible for its promotion also has details of initiatives in the USA, Brazil, Canada, Colombia, Sweden, Slovenia and Italy.

 An online event is also scheduled today from the KDE Community, an international technology team dedicated to creating a free and user-friendly computing experience.
 Its series of IRC tutorials by women members of the community start at 14:00 UTC.